Published on 25-Jun-2013

 "With the IBM solution, we can get the right information, develop the right models, ask the right questions, and provide accurate analyses that meet the precise needs of the business." - Lizelle Steenkamp, Divisional Manager, Risk Intelligence Technical Development, Discovery Health

-PureData System for Analytics (powered by Netezza technology), PureSystems, Big Data, Big Data & Analytics, Big Data & Analytics: Operations/Fraud, Big Data & Analytics: Risk, Business Analytics, Business Integration, Business Performance Transformation, Empowering People
+PureData System for Analytics (powered by Netezza technology), PureSystems, BA - Business Analytics, BA - Predictive Analytics, BA - Risk Analytics, Big Data, Big Data & Analytics, Big Data & Analytics: Operations/Fraud/Threats, Big Data & Analytics: Risk, Business Integration

 IBM Business Partner: